HickerDicker/SapphireOS/README.md

 - Windows update
 - Windows recovery
 - The OOBE by default (still can be accessed through sysprep(removed in w10) if you want to)
+- Some Drivers on Windows Server (Not my fault!)
+Like AMD Video Drivers and Some Network Drivers